 The film is almost saved by Kurt Russells performance.
 Or more ironically and accurately, his lack of a performance.
 The very blankness of Russells battle-scarred face, the subtly made-up sunkenness of his eyes, the blank minimalism of the dialogue he gets, creates a character that fascinates in its hollowness.
 All the emotion comes to be in the smallest movements of the eyes.
 It is something that nearly gives the film a saving human edge.
 Alas, audiences failed to respond to Soldier and it was one of the years biggest flops in terms of budget outlay vs returns.

 Soldier was the fourth film from director Paul Anderson no relation to director Paul Thomas Anderson of Boogie Nights (1997), Magnolia (1999) and There Will Be Blood (2007) fame who has become a regular genre contributor (he now calls himself Paul W.S.
 Anderson to avoid confusion).
 Anderson debuted with the British crime thriller Shopping (1994) and went onto make the unpretentiously enjoyable Mortal Kombat (1995) and Event Horizon (1997), where his directorial style triumphed over one of the most brainless scripts of any science-fiction film in recent years.
-Following Soldier, Anderson made Resident Evil (2002), AVP: Alien vs. Predator (2004), Death Race (2008), Resident Evil: Afterlife (2010), The Three Musketeers (2011), Resident Evil: Retribution (2012) and Pompeii (2014).
-Anderson has also written and produced Resident Evil: Apocalypse (2004) and Resident Evil: Extinction (2007), and produced the horror film The Dark (2005), another videogame adaptation DOA: Dead or Alive (2006), the sf film Pandorum (2009), Death Race 2 (2010) and Death Race 3: Inferno (2012).
+Following Soldier, Anderson made Resident Evil (2002), AVP: Alien vs. Predator (2004), Death Race (2008), Resident Evil: Afterlife (2010), The Three Musketeers (2011), Resident Evil: Retribution (2012), Pompeii (2014) and Resident Evil: The Final Chapter (2016).
+Anderson has also written and produced Resident Evil: Apocalypse (2004) and Resident Evil: Extinction (2007), and produced the horror film The Dark (2005), another videogame adaptation DOA: Dead or Alive (2006), the sf film Pandorum (2009), Death Race 2 (2010), Death Race 3: Inferno (2012) and Death Race: Beyond Anarchy (2018).

 (Nominee for Best Actor (Kurt Russell) at this sites Best of 1998 Awards).